qpdf/qpdf/manual/cli.rst

    :samp:`-{nnn}` to create the name of the file that will contain the data for the stream stream in object :samp:`{nnn}`.

+.. qpdf:option:: --create-from-json=qpdf-json-file

+   .. help: create PDF from qpdf JSON

+      Create a PDF file from the prior output of qpdf --json.
+See the "QPDF JSON Format" section of the manual for information about how to use this option.

+   This option creates a PDF file from the previous output of ``qpdf --json`` that includes stream data and information about all objects.
+For information about converting between PDF and JSON, please see :ref:`qpdf-json`.

+.. qpdf:option:: --update-from-json=qpdf-json-file

+   .. help: update a PDF from qpdf JSON

+      Update a PDF file from a JSON file.
+Please see the "QPDF JSON Format" section of the manual for information about how to use this option.

+   This option updates a PDF file from a qpdf JSON file.
+For a information about how to use this option, please see :ref:`qpdf-json`.

 .. _test-options:

 Options for Testing or Debugging